uozuAho/orgcat/readme.md

   web app?
 - change bug to make survey unusable after concurrency error
     - infra requirement is to be able to fix this without data loss
+- create a run sheet to reproduce & fix bug
+    - users complain they can't do survey
+    - check logs, metrics, traces
+    - reproduce locally
+    - reproduce in staging
+    - fix, confirm locally
+    - confirm fixed in staging
+        - fix any stuck surveys in staging
+    - confirm fixed in prod
+    - fix any stuck surveys in prod
+- check fly + neon infra vs requirements
 - try other deployment options
     - app
         - app runner